 September is easily one of the best months of the year to visit Spain.
 Most of the country still experiences warm, summer-like weather throughout the month, made a bit more tolerable by cooler mornings and evenings.
-Add that to the slew of late-summer festivities taking place around the country, including everything from the La Rioja Wine Harvest Festival and the San Sebastian Film Festival to Catalan Day in Barcelona.
+Plus there's a slew of late-summer festivities taking place around the country, including everything from the La Rioja Wine Harvest Festival and the San Sebastian Film Festival to Catalan Day in Barcelona.

 Another reason to visit: while September is still considered the tail end of summer high season, there are fewer tourist crowds than in July and August, and accommodation prices tend to drop.
-It's a great time to experience the best of both worlds: budget-friendly travel and fabulous weather.
+It's a great time to experience both budget-friendly travel and fabulous weather.

 Spain Weather in September

 Weather in Spain in September can vary depending on where in the country you are.
-As is the case throughout most of the year, the south tends to be sunny and warm, while things get milder as you go further north.
-In general, though, the average high temperature for Spain in September is 78 degrees, and the average low is 62 degrees.
+As is the case throughout most of the year, the south tends to be sunny and warm, while the climate gets milder as you go further north.

-Temperatures will feel cooler in coastal areas like Barcelona due to the sea breeze, and mornings and evenings tend to be cooler than in the summer as well throughout Spain.
+Temperatures will feel chillier in coastal areas like Barcelona due to the sea breeze, and mornings and evenings tend to be cooler than in the summer as well throughout Spain.
 Additionally, while the probability of rain is generally low, it does increase near the end of the month, particularly in northern Spain.
 September typically brings higher humidity to areas in Eastern Spain like Barcelona and Valencia, as well as Cordoba and Málaga in Southern Spain.

 What to Pack